vlsi/vlsi-release-plugins/plugins/checksum-dependency-plugin/README.md

     since: 1.24.0

+* `pgpMinLoggableTimeout` (seconds, default: `4`) allows to hide `ConnectException` messages from the build log when the timeout value was less than the configured minimum.

+    since: 1.31.0

 * `pgpInitialRetryDelay` (milliseconds, default: `100`) specifies the initial delay between the retry attempts.

 * `pgpMaximumRetryDelay` (milliseconds, default: `10000`) specifies the maximum delay between the retry attempts.